curtisdearlMS/AZ_Labs/Problems.md

 This will deploy a VNET peering between VNET1 and VNET2.

 This will remove the routes in the route tables that are designed for transitive VNET routing via the VNET Gateway and/or the Azure Fireall.
-If the VNET Gateway or the Azure Fireall are not deployed AND the routes for transitive routing were not added the VMs in VNET 1 and VNET 2 will not be able to communicate each other.
+If the VNET Gateway or the Azure Fireall are not deployed AND the routes for transitive routing were not added the VMs in VNET 1 and VNET 2 will not be able to communicate each other with out directly peering the VNETs to each other.

-The VMs should be able to reach each other once VNET 1 is peered to VNET 2, however there is a problem with the VNET peering.
+This should deploy the VNET 1 to VNET 2 peering and the VMs should be able to reach each other once VNET 1 is peered to VNET 2, however there is a problem with the VNET peering.

 Check the VNET peerings to find the problem, correct the misconfiguration and test.

 [![Deploy to Azure](https://aka.ms/deploytoazurebutton)](https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fraw.githubusercontent.com%2FMicrosoftAzureAaron%2FNET_TrainingLabs%2Fmain%2FProblems%2FFaultyVNETPeering.json)